Explore real-world HR issues, build practical skills and develop a strategic approach to HR that adds value to organisations across the globe.

 Features and Benefits

-- CIPD dual award – Achieve a CIPD diploma as well as an MSC or PGDip.
+- CIPD dual award – achieve a CIPD diploma as well as an MSC or PGDip.
 Access CIPD resources as a student and after you graduate as an associate member.

-- Taught by HRM experts – Our lecturers specialise in various disciplines within HRM and have extensive experience working in the profession.
+- Taught by HRM experts – our lecturers specialise in various disciplines within HRM and have extensive experience working in the profession.

-- A city of opportunities – With global organisations, innovative start-ups and established businesses, Manchester offers a wealth of opportunities.
+- A city of opportunities – with global organisations, innovative start-ups and established businesses, Manchester offers a wealth of opportunities.
 Use our connections with employers to enhance your studies and professional network.

-- Cutting-edge research – Learn how the experts from the Decent Work and Productivity Research Centre provide tailor-made solutions for public and private-sector clients.
+- Cutting-edge research – learn how the experts from the Decent Work and Productivity Research Centre provide tailor-made solutions for public and private-sector clients.

-- Hands-on experience – Take part in the Postgraduate Internship Programme, which could also be the setting for your research project.
+- Hands-on experience – take part in the Postgraduate Internship Programme, which could also be the setting for your research project.

-- Career-focused – We’ve designed this course to provide an ideal foundation for your career in HRM in the UK and beyond.
+- Career-focused – we’ve designed this course to provide an ideal foundation for your career in HRM in the UK and beyond.
 You’ll graduate with the skills that employers look for.

 Our masters in International Human Resource Management (HRM) with CIPD is a next-step HR qualification with a difference.
-With its international perspective on HR issues, it’s a perfect fit for someone looking to boost their prospects in an increasingly global market – whether you’ve recently graduated, or you have a few years’ experience under your belt.
+With its international perspective on HR issues, it’s a perfect fit for someone looking to boost their prospects in an increasingly global market – whether you’ve recently graduated, or you have a few years’ experiences under your belt.

 Study with us and you’ll develop your knowledge and practical skills across a variety of real-world HR issues.
 With the support of our team of experienced HR professionals and researchers, you’ll explore everything from the theory and practice of managing people at work to HR management and employment systems around the world to issues that shape decision-making in business and HRM.
 You’ll also explore the latest industry challenges, such as global resourcing and talent management.
 In short, you’ll learn how a strategic approach to HR can add value to organisations around the world.